ToNi3141/Rasterix/README.md

 - [Digilent ArtyZ7-20](/rtl/top/Xilinx/ArtyZ7-20/README.md)

 # How to integrate
 To integrate it into your own project, first have a look at the already existing platforms.
 If you want to integrate it in a already existing SoC system, you may have a look at the ArtyZ7.
 If you want to use it as standalone, have a look at the Nexys Video or CMod7.
-It may be likely, that you can use the already existing code.

 The __pico-sdk__ and __PlatformIO__ are supported.
 See [Digilent CMod7](/rtl/top/Xilinx/CmodA7/README.md).